RubenDillon/cybele/Thinfinity-Workspace/workspace7/multi-node.md

 4. Apply the configuration in the Configuration Manager

-5. Open the browser and select the "Web Folder" icon.
+5. Open the browser, connect to htt://http://198.71.59.129:9443 and select the "Web Folder" icon.
 A new tab will be open with the folder connection.

 6. Upload a file, edit and download if you want it.

 7. Review the folder in your server.

-Configure and test a SSH to Windows Server
+Configure and test a SSH to Primary Broker
 =

-1. On the server verify is openSSH is already deployed using the following Powershell command
+1. On the Primary Broker server verify is openSSH is already deployed using the following Powershell command
 ```
 Get-WindowsCapability -Online | Where-Object Name -like 'OpenSSH*'
 ```